 I tried not to look at the guy at the table next to me.
 I tried to tune out his voice and somehow void the incongruity of his presence and being at the restaurant at the same time I was there.
 Jesus, why the fuck did his group of friends have to come to that particular diner at the exact same time as my group of friends?
 Why did the hostess have to sit them right next to us so that I would know they were here?
 I started thinking about all the ways this encounter could have been avoided and all the scenarios that I shouldn’t have lived to get to where I was at this very moment.
 I didn’t know the guy at the next table and hadn’t ever met him.
 But I knew he shouldn’t be there.

 I’m not sure how much time had passed while I cogitated in my head about the stranger near me.
 A while I guess, but suddenly my focus was diverted by my friend who let me know the portion I owed for the bill, followed by saying, “Dude, you barely ate any of your food.”
 He was right.
-I must have been too consumed by the unwanted ruminations the stranger at the table over had evoked.
-But before I could idle too far down the thought path of regret and calculate all the alternate scenarios that would have prevented this encounter again, I was brought back to the present moment by a more immediate dilemma; I had to pay for my portion of the meal.
-I didn’t want to pay, not because I hadn’t eaten much, but because it would involve getting money from my new wallet that I didn’t want to associate with this night and this moment.
+I must have been too consumed by the unwanted ruminations from the intrusive thoughts evoked by the stranger at the nearby table.
+Before I could idle too far down the thought path of regret and calculate all the alternate scenarios that would have prevented this encounter, I was brought back to the present moment by a more immediate dilemma; I had to pay for my portion of the meal.
+I didn’t want to pay, not because I hadn’t eaten much, but because it would involve getting money from my relatively new wallet that I didn’t want to associate with this night and this moment.
 But I had to pay and I did.
 I was almost seething about the misfortune of coincidences that led me to be in the restaurant at the same time as that guy.

 After my friend dropped me off at home, all I wanted to do was erase the whole night from my life.
-I took off my brand new reunion outfit and threw it in the dumpster outside, along with my new black shoes.
-Then I remembered that my wallet would probably remind of tonight as well, so I threw it out as well, without removing any of the contents.
+I took off my brand-new reunion outfit and threw it in the trash bin outside, along with my new black shoes.
+Then I remembered that my wallet would probably remind me of tonight as well, so I threw it out as well, without removing any of the contents.
 Now I was even more frustrated because discarding my wallet along with the cash, credit cards, and driver’s license in it, created a whole new slew of things I needed to do to replace them.
+I was thankful I had the wherewithal to leave my phone at home that night.
+But by planning to anticipate a possible “wrong” encounter, had I actually manifested it?
+Was the energy I was putting out there – “OCD will likely ruin your night somehow,” actually what lead to my attracting the energy that led to OCD ruining my night?
+I didn’t want to think anymore.
+I hated all thoughts now.
+All thoughts were hateful now.
+I was so tired I just wanted to climb into bed.
+But I knew that wasn’t an option.
+I had to cleanse first.
 I went back inside and took a long, hot shower.
 I wanted to wash away all the bad feelings that were weighing on my conscience.
-When I came out of the shower I did feel much better, but still if the night hadn’t ever occurred in the first place, I wouldn’t have to do all this damage control.
+When I came out of the shower, I did feel much better, but still if the night hadn’t ever occurred in the first place, I wouldn’t have to do all this damage control.